Cardboard Frozen Food Boxes

 How Custom Designs Help Frozen Food Brands

-• Supports multi-portion meals
+• Supports multi-portion meal formats

-• Allows clear printing
+• Allows clear printing zones

-• Helps control freezer space
+• Helps control freezer space use

-• Uses strong board strength
+• Uses stronger board grades

-• Keeps labelling readable
+• Keeps labeling readable in storage

-• Maintains box shape
+• Maintains carton shape in stacking

 Design Type Material Depth Finish Best For